Chartres and the Pistis Sophia

 5. The angels sing praises not knowing what light was in their midst.

 6. Through Christ’s intervention, the horoscope caster’s look towards the left and then to the right in a manner that confuses their orientation and undermines their power of divination.
 This weakens their influence to allow for humanity’s more direct connection with Higher Divinity.

 7. The zodiac signs of the archivolt are out of order.
 There is a disruption in the ordering within the lower heavens to help humanity see beyond this tainted and confused local cosmos that fogs our more direct connection with the higher Pleroma or realm of the Godhead, the Elohim and the greater Beings of Light.

 As noted in Pistis Sophia

-My hope is that this interpretation of Christ's ascension imagery on the Western Portal at Chartres as described in the Pistis Sophia does not simply become relegated to the dusty back hallways of esoteric research.
-Rather, my intention is to offer this as further material in a living Wisdom tradition that can help spark the spiritual seeker's imagination.
+My hope is that this interpretation of Christ’s ascension imagery on the Western Portal at Chartres as described in the Pistis Sophia does not simply become relegated to the dusty back hallways of esoteric research.
+Rather, my intention is to offer this as further material in a living Wisdom tradition that can help spark the spiritual seeker’s imagination.
 Here on a decaying wall in northern France are depictions of a Robe of Glory, an ascension on a stream of light, and an aggressive shattering of old paradigms to make way for a clearer and more direct connection with the Great Source of All That Is, the Ain Soph, El Elyon, the emanations from the Godhead.
 As one digs deeper into the fertile soil of Christian mysticism, great gems can be found that point to our latent potential as physical beings, who have been diverted from the direct realization of our divine essential nature.
-Clearly, this mystery teaching is not about Christ, it is about us.
+One wonders if this mystery teaching is not about Christ but about us.